 If an incident has occurred during the use of a radiation source or radioactive material please use the Radiation Incident Report form to report the incident to the Health Protection Service.

-The radiation incident report will then be reviewed by the ACT Radiation Council and if Council feels that the incident meets their criteria for reporting, the incident will then be reported to the Australian Radiation Incident Register (ARIR), which is administered by ARPANSA.
+HPS will review the radiation incident report and, where necessary, the incident will then be reported to the Australian Radiation Incident Register (ARIR), which is administered by ARPANSA.
 You are not able to report the radiation incident directly to the ARIR.

 Every radiation incident could potentially be used as a learning opportunity to make improvements to radiation safety, and therefore should be reported to the regulator, for subsequent reporting to the ARIR if appropriate.
 There is no threshold for reporting and no distinction between major and minor incidents at the initial reporting stage.